Columbia Springs

 Cohort Learning

-YELP interns are recruited as part of a cohort.
+EEL interns are part of a cohort.
 This provides important opportunities to share, process and learn in a community oriented and collaborative environment.

 Connect